 General named to head debt-ridden Venezuelan oil company

-CARACAS: Venezuela's President Nicolas Maduro named a general to head debt-ridden PDVSA, ordering a "total restructuring" at the state oil giant amid a major shakeup over corruption.
+CARACAS: Venezuela's President Nicolas Maduro on Sunday (Nov 26) named a general to head debt-ridden PDVSA and ordered a "total restructuring" at the state oil giant, in a move that emphasized military support for his regime.

-Maduro announced on state television that he had named Major General Manuel Quevedo of the National Guard as president of PDVSA and oil minister.
+Maduro announced on state television that he had named Major General Manuel Quevedo of the National Guard as oil minister and president of PDVSA.

+The Guard, under Quevedo, played a key role in subduing violent anti-Maduro protests in 2014.

+His appointment came alongside Maduro's naming of Captain Jose Vielma Mora as foreign trade minister, expanding the military presence in his government.

 "We are going for a total restructuring of PDVSA," he said during his weekly show on official VTV television.